lucass-carneiro/MultipoleX/README.md

 1. See the `TODOs` marked over the source files
 2. Fill author names.
-3. Add doc
+3. Make sure that all test cases are passing
-4. Add test cases.
+4. Add doc

 # Purpose of This Thorn